dar5o/reading-notes/state-and-props.md

 componentDidMount will run a method after mounting, load anything requiring a network request or initialize the DOM.

-> state vs props
+> state & props

-props can be anything you want passed down from the parent to the child, similar to function arguments. props are passed into a component while state is what stays in the component.
+props can be anything you want passed down from the parent to the child, almost like function arguments. props are passed into a component while state is what stays in the component.

 we re-render our application whenever state is changed.